Learn how to flock a Christmas tree super easily with snow flock! A budget friendly way to turn your Christmas decor into a winter wonderland!

 Goodwill Finds for Christmas Tree Flocking

 Since we live in Northern California, we do not get a white Christmas so I really wanted to create a winter wonderland theme this year.
-I got quite a few artificial tree items and I knew I wanted to try to flock them.
+I got quite a few artificial tree items from the thrift store and I knew I wanted to try to flock them.

 Pretty good, right??
 I was so excited to start transforming these items!
 Have you seen those pictures of all those gorgeous flocked Christmas trees?

-I kept wanting one but they are pretty expensive so I knew I could turn what I had into that beautiful snow-filled look.
+I kept wanting one but they are pretty expensive (like these ones from King of Christmas) so I knew I could turn what I had into that beautiful snow-filled look.
 Guess what??
 I did and it is kind of addicting!

 I wanted to flock all my outside trees just to make it look like it really snowed!
 My hubby had to reign me in… I had to be satisfied with just my indoor decor but I am going to flock whatever I can!